 Back to Everyday Belize Living

-While all the Belize Airport Chaos was going on Dennis and I were in “get healthy” mode and ready to feel the burn at Rose’s Pilates class.
-Saturdays are always fun and today she did something a bit different in honor of Feb being American Heart month.
+While all the Belize Airport chaos was going on Dennis and I were in “get healthy” mode and ready to feel the burn at Rose’s Pilates class.
+Saturdays are always fun and today she did something a bit different in honor of Feb being American Heart Month.
 She had us get our cardio on and do lots of dancing fun in between moves to sculpt our bodies into long lean lusciousness.
 Two-year-old Tinker joined us for the first part of the class.
 She did a great job of jumping around and smiling a lot before she got bored of us and headed downstairs to play with Enzo at the Zen Arcade daycare playground (a well-used service).
 After we finished Cindy and Tink offered us a ride home and suggested we all go to Rum Bean for a nice coffee treat first.

 Now for the fun pics.
 It is always interesting to watch young human beings grow and interact with other adults.
 Tinker wanted an adult beverage and like a parrot kept repeating ” I want coffee mommy.”
 Being regulars at the coffee shop everyone knew the drill and Tinker got her wish.
 A no caffeine version aka white foam which she happily enjoyed with a full out milk mustache and beard. 🙂 While waiting for our coffee to be made Tinker and Cindy were going over a fish guide.
 Tinker would ask “What’s that Mommy?” or point at a random diver with long brown hair and say “mommy” knowing her mother dives (very smart child).
-As for my coffee I asked them to make my usual – blended iced coffee with a banana and chocolate sauce.
+As for my coffee, I asked them to make my usual (blended iced coffee with a banana and chocolate sauce).
 As an extra treat, they added whipped cream.
 Normally I would not go for that (so I am glad they did not ask first) as it is too much sugar, but was it ever good.
-I would totally do it again – Rum Bean whipped cream was so yummy, I could eat a bowl of it straight up 🙂
+I would totally do it again!
+Rum Bean whipped cream was so yummy, I could eat a bowl of it straight up. 🙂

-Later that night we decided to skip town (our plan “B” after playing cards against humanity got cancelled) and have a chilled out evening at home.
-I went downstairs to Barb’s for a bit to play on our new inversion machine and catch up, but there was no new news on the Air Traffic Control strike.
+Later that night we decided to skip town (our plan B after playing cards against humanity got canceled).
+Instead, we had a chilled out evening at home.
+I went downstairs to Barb’s for a bit to play on our new inversion machine and catch up.
+There was no new news on the Air Traffic Control strike.
 Having worked the airline industry in Europe a few years before moving to Belize, she agreed it was a wild west moment.
 As we chatted I alternated from couch potato to hanging like a bat to stretch my spine.
 It felt really good, especially with my lower back being a bit sore.
 I’m learning just how much my core muscles can use strengthening in Pilates Class.
 After “bat” time I came back upstairs and Dennis was cooking dinner.
 Afterward, he switched to being DJ and then we ended up playing a three-hour backgammon and acey duecey tournament.
 A great end to a perfect day! 🙂